svalinn/DAGMC/doc/tools/index.rst

 dagmc_prepoc
 ~~~~~~~~~~~~
-Previously it was typical of DAGMC users to input the acis file directly into DAGMC, the file would
+Previously it was typical of DAGMC users to input the ACIS file directly into DAGMC, the file would
 be faceted and then immediately loaded into memory however, as models have grown in complexity, the time
 required to facet and build the OBB tree has grown immensely and it is now recommended that faceting is
 treated as a preprocess step.

-When MOAB is build with CGM support (see `build instructions <get_install.html>`_) the tool
+When MOAB is built with CGM support (see `build instructions <get_install.html>`_) the tool
 dagmc_preproc is automatically built.
 You can confirm that you have MOAB in your path and that
 the executable is built, by running
 ::